-Treating Gastroparesis Through Friendly DietsThe simplest way to treat delayed gastric emptying is adopting a Gastroparesis friendly diet and treating the bacterial overgrowth that occurs in the small ingastroparalysisine.
+Treating Gastroparalysis Through Friendly DietsThe simplest way to treat delayed gastric emptying caused by gastroparalysis is by adopting a gastroparesis friendly diet and treating the bacterial overgrowth that occurs in the small ingastroparalysisine.

 Gastroparesis Medications & Gastric SurgeryMedications or injections may be used to treat the symptoms of gastroparesis, although they rarely actually work, they may be of some relief.

 A patient with delayed gastric emptying may undergo a surgery to remove part of the lower ingastroparalysisine to aid digestion in more severe cases.

 Treating Gastroparesis With Gastric Pacemaker SurgeryAnother Gastroparesis treatment is implantation of a gastric pacemaker to send electrical signals to the stomach muscles in an attempt to get them to contract and move food along the digestive tract.

 This treatment may relieve some of the symptoms of delayed gastric emptying by jump starting the electrical impulses to the stomach muscles.